JetBrains/intellij-sdk-docs/topics/reference_guide/jcef.md

 ### Browser

-JCEF browser is represented by [`JBCefBrowser`](%gh-ic%/platform/platform-api/src/com/intellij/ui/jcef/JBCefBrowser.java) class.
+JCEF browser is represented by the [`JBCefBrowser`](%gh-ic%/platform/platform-api/src/com/intellij/ui/jcef/JBCefBrowser.java) class.
 It is responsible for loading and rendering requested documents in the actual Chromium-based browser.

-JCEF browsers can be created either by using the `JBCefBrowser` class' constructors, or via [`JBCefBrowserBuilder`](%gh-ic%/platform/platform-api/src/com/intellij/ui/jcef/JBCefBrowserBuilder.java).
+JCEF browsers can be created either by using the `JBCefBrowser` class' constructors or via [`JBCefBrowserBuilder`](%gh-ic%/platform/platform-api/src/com/intellij/ui/jcef/JBCefBrowserBuilder.java).
 Use constructors in the cases when a browser with the default [client](#browser-client) and default options is enough.
 The builder approach allows using custom clients and configuring other options.